getyourguide/istio-config-validator/docs/test-cases.md

 ## TestCases

-Test cases objects are interpreted by the framework to build up the mock and run the tests agaisnt the configuration.
+Test cases objects are interpreted by the framework to build up the mock and run the tests against the configuration.

 | Field     | Type                    | Description                |
 |-----------|-------------------------|----------------------------|